peekbank/peekbank/README.md

 ```

 The first time this command runs, it will take some time as the necessary containers will be built/pulled.
+(If you run into "Permission denied" error messages when running the docker commands, refer to [this stackoverflow post](https://stackoverflow.com/questions/48957195/how-to-fix-docker-got-permission-denied-issue) to fix those.)
 After the command concludes, the Peekbank container is ready and the database container should be running in the background.
 The database will be accessible on your host machine on the port that was specified in the `.env` (3306 by default, so YOUR_IP_HERE:3306 will expose a MariaDB connection).
+If are running the Peekbank instance on a server, make sure the port is accessible to other machines (e.g. by setting your firewall rules or AWS security policies)

 If you ever need to stop the database, run:
 ```